P062D

 Can a bad injector cause P062D?

 Yes.
-A shorted or overloaded injector can damage the PCM's internal driver, so always test injectors before replacing the PCM.
+A faulty injector or its wiring is the most common cause, and a shorted injector can stress the internal driver, so always test injectors first.

 Will a PCM reflash fix this code?

-If the root cause is a software calibration error, yes.
+Only if the cause is a software or calibration issue.
 If the internal driver hardware has failed, reprogramming will not resolve it.

 How is P062D different from P0200-series injector codes?